 - Use a metal pet comb to gently brush away any soiled fur

-- If your rabbit’s bottom is heavily soiled, then you may need to bath their bottom.
+- If your rabbit’s bottom is heavily soiled, then you may need to bathe their bottom.

 - Place a tea towel or small towel in the bottom of an empty litter tray